exogen/foobot-graphql/README.md

 Listening on port 3000.
 ```

-Development mode features like JSON pretty printing and the GraphiQL endpoint
+Development mode features like JSON pretty printing and the GraphiQL interface
 will be enabled unless the server is run with `NODE_ENV=production`.

 ### As middleware